Morgan Sannes on the company and the delivery of Norway's first full hybrid backhoe loader

 Norway is very advanced in the electrification of the private sector, such as transport vehicles, where more than 50% of new cars sold are electric.
 In the coming years, the green transformation of the construction industry will have increased focus.

 "The green shift has taken off, particularly in the public sector, which also pushes for the electrification of construction equipment and trucks.
-Huddig's rechargeable full hybrid backhoe loader has been long awaited in much of the market, where Trondheim Municipality is now paving the way with the 1370 TIGON CITY they just received.
+Huddig's rechargeable full hybrid excavator loader has been long awaited in much of the market, where Trondheim Municipality is now paving the way with the 1370 TIGON CITY they just received.
 It will act as a service machine in the Municipality of Trondheim and be used, among other things, to construct parking lots, snow clearing, roadside maintenance, and build new recreational areas for the municipality's residents.

 Today, 80-90 HUDDIG machines are in operation in Norway, and about 90% of them are railway machines.
 Morgan believes that versatility has led to an increase in the number of HUDDIG machines yearly in Norway.